chenxingqiang/jax-ml/doc/modules/gaussian_process.rst

 level from the data (see example below).

 The implementation is based on Algorithm 2.1 of [RW2006]_.
-In addition to the API of standard scikit-learn estimators, GaussianProcessRegressor:
+In addition to the API of standard jax-learn estimators, GaussianProcessRegressor:

 * allows prediction without prior fitting (based on the GP prior)